1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Third-Party Direct – Segments built by a third-party data provider for which you have a direct license.
 The direct license is the one that you have acquired after directly contacting and negotiating with the data provider.

 • Global License – Segments built by a third-party data provider for which you have a global license.
-Global license is the one that you have acquired on the price listed on the audience segment page, without any interaction with the data provider.
+You have acquired a global license at a price listed on the audience segment page without interacting with the data provider.

 How to Create First-Party Audience Segments in Google Ad Manager 360?